lmeng1214/cs240scripts/README.md

 Scripts that you can use to help you when working on CS240 homework.

 # Notice
+__IMPORTANT!__
+__The TAs have announced not to run a script on the project grader thousands of times, as the test module is extremely bulky.
+Feel free to use this on homework test modules, but do not use it on the project.__

 These scripts all run in the directory where you clone your homework.
 Example:
   If you had a directory in your home folder called ~/cs240, and within ~/cs240 there is hw0, hw1, hw2, etc, you must put these scripts in ~/cs240/